6Bolt/Hook-Of-The-Reaper/README.md

 ## Hook Of The Reaper - Project Introduction

 Talk about the main feature of the program and how to use it.
+This is old now, but still good info.

 https://youtu.be/9Fx3xqHKH-o